 APPROVED EFFECTIVE JANUARY 13, 2003 (per 12/23/02 Admin Notes)

 Virtually all functions of the library rely upon microcomputer technology.
-In addition to the Hawaii Voyager server equipment, as of Spring 2002 the Library utilizes 9 servers, almost 500 microcomputers, more than 135 printers, of which over 30 are networked, approximately 100 barcode readers, and 8 debit printing paystations.
+In addition to the Hawaii Voyager server equipment, as of Fall 2014 the Library utilizes 48 servers, over 400 microcomputers, 138 printers, of which over 110 are networked, 136 barcode readers, 46 video security cameras, 36 scanners and 7 debit printing paystations.
 This document contains information about the procedures associated with selection and purchase of microcomputer-related hardware and software, an explanation of Desktop Network Services role and support responsibilities and a sample microcomputer-related purchase request form that may be used by staff.

 The Library endeavors, insofar as finances permit, to support staff requests for purchase of software or hardware which enhance library services and operations, staff productivity, research or projects.
 Determination of source(s) and amount of funding (other than grant-funded projects) for purchase of microcomputer-related equipment is the domain of Library Administration (i.e. University Librarian in conjunction with the Fiscal Officer and the Administrative group).
 Each fiscal year (FY) the Fiscal Officer designates an approximate amount to the Desktop Network Services (DNS) fund number to be used for all non-grant-funded microcomputer and network-related purchases.